When was the last time you attempted to declutter your website?

 Here are four tips to freshen up your content and website:

-- Have a visual hierarchy: The moment anyone clicks on your site, their brains pick out information according to visual clues.
-While colors are a powerful tool, using headers to separate content allows readers to find what they’re looking for quickly.
+Have a visual hierarchy: The moment anyone clicks on your site, their brains pick out information according to visual clues.
+While colours are a powerful tool, using headers to separate content allows readers to find what they’re looking for quickly.

 It’s essential to use these clean areas to your advantage when you declutter your website to maintain a reader’s attention.
 They also make it easier for visitors to locate pertinent info.